getopenmono/monodocs/getting-started/tic-tac-toe-part-3.md

 void AppController::continueGame ()
 {
-    sleeper.Start();
+    sleeper.start();
     ...
 }
 ```

 The `sleeper` is a single-shot [Timer](http://developer.openmono.com/en/latest/reference/mono_Timer.html), which means that it will only fire once.
-And by calling `Start` on `sleeper` every time the game proceeds in `continueGame`, I ensure that timer is restarted whenever something happens in the game, so that `EnterSleepMode` is only called after 30 seconds of inactivity.
+And by calling `start` on `sleeper` every time the game proceeds in `continueGame`, I ensure that timer is restarted whenever something happens in the game, so that `EnterSleepMode` is only called after 30 seconds of inactivity.

 ## It is Better to Fade Out than to Black Out